cowboy2718/FMEA/README.md

 ### Controls | Risk Management

 Detection ability is plotted against occurrence orlikelihood of potential causes or mechanisms of failure.
 Essentially, it depicts the state of risk management controls.
 Random "jitter" is added to the detection and likelihood values in order to provide a more interpretable graph.

 ***

+### Ranking Tables

+Ranking tables for severity, occurrence and detection are typically on a 1 to 10 scale.
+Definition of the differing levels can be found in FMEA literature or determined by the end user.

+***